New Zealand Sign Language 5 aims to extend receptive and expressive skills in NZSL conversation and narrative at an intermediate level.

 New Zealand Sign Language (NZSL) is the language of the New Zealand Deaf community and was recognised as an official language in 2006.

-- Make and respond to complaints, suggestions, opinions and advice
+- Make and respond to requests and complaints

-- Use NZSL grammar – classifiers, temporal aspect, adverbial inflections, conditionals, role shifting, spatial referencing and time concepts
+- Use NZSL grammar – temporal aspect, adverbial inflections, conditionals, role shifting, classifiers, reflexive pronouns, modals and time concepts.

-This course comprises 20 hours of interactive classroom group learning.
-Two sessions will be held at the Language Learning Centre video lab at the Kelburn campus.
-All other sessions will be held at the Pipitea campus.
+One session will be held at the Language Learning Centre video lab at the Kelburn campus.
+All other sessions will be held at the downtown Pipitea campus.

-There is a short break half-way through each session.
-Tea/coffee is provided and you are welcome to bring something to eat if you wish.
+There is a short break half-way through each session and tea and coffee are provided.
+You are welcome to bring further refreshments if you wish.

 This course is limited to a maximum of 16 participants, so please enrol early.